 - We also have a ranking of the most innovative house 3D printer companies

-3D printing offers a revolutionary solution; proposing to build houses faster, more accurately and cheaper than people can.
+3D printing offers the chance to build houses faster, more accurately and cheaper than ever before.
 We will be showcasing some interesting 3D printed house projects that already exist, the advantages and disadvantages of 3D printed houses, and mentioning some 3D printer companies who are working hard to commercialize the tech.

 We have divided this complete guide to 3D printed houses into three parts:

 - Part 1: Five key advantages of 3D printed houses, and how 3D printed buildings would benefit us

 - Part 2: A selection of the most exciting 3D printed mansion, house and apartment projects